Carcinogens Legislation and Resources

 · Update to definition of carcinogens to include additional processes (See Annex 1)

 · New limit values ( new Code of Practice due Jan 2020)

 · Update to health surveillance requirements – “Following health surveillance, the responsible medical practitioner may indicate that health surveillance must continue after the end of exposure for as long as he or she considers it necessary to safeguard the health of the employee concerned”.

 The Safety, Health and Welfare at Work (Carcinogens) Regulations, 2001 (S.I.
-No. 078 of 2001) and The Safety, Health and Welfare at Work (Carcinogens) (Regulations) 2015 (S.I.
-No. 622 of 2015) transpose several EU Directives into Ireland relating to the prevention of exposure to carcinogens and mutagens at work and place a responsibility on all employers in whose premises:
+No. 078 of 2001) and The Safety, Health and Welfare at Work (Carcinogens) (Amendment) Regulations 2015 (S.I.
+No. 622 of 2015) and the Safety, Health and Welfare at Work (Carcinogens) (Amendment) Regulations 2019 (SI No. 592 of 2019) transpose several EU Directives relating to the prevention of exposure to carcinogens and mutagens at work and place a responsibility on all employers in whose premises:

 - A carcinogen

 - A carcinogenic process is used,

 to assess the risk and lay down measures to ensure the safety and health of employees.

 Although the Regulations are referred to as the Carcinogen Regulations they refer to both Category 1A & 1B carcinogens and Category 1A & 1B mutagens.